 Beginning October 4, 2020

 Our congregation is resuming socially-distanced in-person worship.
-Please see the home page of our website for more information.
+Please click “COVID-19” in the top menu of our website for more information.